Warcraft Universe Supports

 Her first Heroic ability is Life-Binder.
-Alexstrasza binds her own life with that of an allied hero, rapidly healing both herself and the ally per second.
+Alexstrasza binds her own life with that of an allied hero, rapidly healing both herself and the ally.
 After two seconds, the hero with a lower percentage of health is healed up to the health percentage of the other hero.
 Her other Heroic is Cleansing Flame.
 Alexstrasza takes to the sky, raining down five fireballs over six seconds at the location of the mouse cursor.
 Fireballs heal allies and damage enemies.
 A few seconds afterwards, she lands at the cursor location.